The Lake Michigan short cut =

 Doubles as a research vessel, providing important information to the University of Wisconsin-Milwaukee’s School of Freshwater Sciences.

-This year, the Lake Express again will make two crossings to Muskegon and two crossings from Muskegon to Milwaukee daily during the spring (through June 14) and fall (Sept.
+This year, the Lake Express again will make three round trips daily from June 15-Sept.
+3. Two crossings to Muskegon and two crossings from Muskegon to Milwaukee daily during fall (Sept.
 4-Oct.
 24).
-Three round trips daily are available from June 15-Sept.
-3.

 A major link